sei-international/AMES.jl/docs/src/dynamics.md

 ```
 The first term ``\gamma_{i0}`` is "autonomous investment".
 It represents long-run expectations.
 The other terms make up "induced investment" due to short-term changes in utilization, profits, borrowing costs, and net exports relative to GDP.

 The target value for utilization is full utilization, ``u_i = 1``, while for the bank rate it is the initial value for the neutral bank rate that enters the Taylor function, ``\underline{i}^\text{init}_{b0}`` (see below).
-The target for the profit rate, ``\underline{r}^*``, is calculated by Macro during an internal calibration step to be consistent with starting values for investment and profits, using a procedure described below in [Demand for investment goods](@ref dynamics-inv-dmd).
+The target for the profit rate, ``\underline{r}^*``, is calculated by AMES during an internal calibration step to be consistent with starting values for investment and profits, using a procedure described below in [Demand for investment goods](@ref dynamics-inv-dmd).
 The net exports-to-GDP ratio term tends to push the economy towards a zero net exports, with no surplus or deficit.
 As net exports are the negative of net foreign financing (investments less domestic saving), the behavioral assumption behind this term is that foreign investors see a repayment risk when net foreign financing is high relative to GDP and, conversely, opportunities when there are net financing outflows.

 If potential output is specified exogenously through the variable ``\underline{z}_i^\text{exog}``, then
 ```math